Estimated reading time: 17 minutes

 3. Do you offer life insurance policies where you can invest part of the policy?
 Whole life?

-We currently don’t offer whole or universal life policies; usually, the policies you can invest.
+We currently don’t offer whole or universal life policies; usually, policies you can invest in.

 These policies are pretty popular amongst advisors, but they are pretty expensive.

 For many people, if you have the time to plan, you can generally do better investing on your own.

 If your purpose is to grow your wealth, then I recommend doing that through registered accounts, RRSP, or TFSA.

 If you invest through that, you’ll likely end up with more than if you had the equivalent investment in a permanent policy.